bytex-solutions/snamp/docs/adapters/groovy-adapter.md

 Any other user-defined configuration property will be visible inside from Groovy script as a global variable.

 ## Scripting
-Groovy Resource Adapter provides the following features for Groovy scripting:
+Groovy Resource Adapter provides following features for Groovy scripting:
 * DSL extensions of Groovy language
-* Accessing to attributes and notifications of all connected managed resources
+* Accessing attributes and notifications of all connected managed resources
 * Full [Grape](http://www.groovy-lang.org/Grape) support so you can use any Groovy module or Java library published in Maven repository

 Each instance of the Groovy Resource Adapter has isolated sandbox with its own Java class loader used for Groovy scripts.